 What is Attribution Setting?

 You may recall that prior to 2021, there existed separate Conversion Windows and Attribution Windows.

-The An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. was set at the account level and was used for reporting.
+The Attribution Window was set at the account level and was used for reporting.
 This did not need to be the same as the Conversion Window.
 You could actually compare conversion windows and view how many people converted within different periods of time (previously 1, 7, and 28 days) after clicking or viewing your ad without clicking.

 Facebook has since combined these two into a single Attribution Setting.
 You establish the Attribution Setting at the ad set (set by default if you don’t change it).

 This is then how Facebook defines your conversions in reporting.